0BAB1/HOLY_CORE_COURSE/1_fpga_edition/fpga_edition.md

     assert binary_to_hex(dut.core.regfile.registers[22].value) == "ABCD1111"
 ```

-And voila ! we tested our feature and it _kinda_ works !
+And **voilà** ! we tested our feature and it *kinda* works !
 Great !
 Now let's test it on real FPGA.

 ## 13 : Testing the non cachable ranges on FPGA (LEDs)

 Okay so to test in out on FPGA, it all depends on your FPGA and board.
-Because I have a zybo z7-20, it might not work for you but here is what my SoC looks like :
+Here is what my LED test design looks like :

 ![new soc for design with axi lite if](../images/axi_soc2.png)

-As you can see, **AXI LITE** and and **AXI FULL** are somwhat co exsting on the SoC, the use the same interconnect (had to add axi lite manually though) and thus axi lite can access any range (peripheral) as well as axi full can.
+As you can see, **AXI LITE** and and **AXI FULL** use the same interconnect and thus axi lite can access any range (peripheral) as well as **AXI** full can.

-I do'nt know the limits of such a solution yet but so far, the following works pretty well :
+I didn't extensively test this new cache solution on FPGA. **But so far**, the following works pretty well :

 - Old manual cache miss still works
 - Old csr cach flush design still works fine

-And last but not least :

 - **New non cachable range works fine and with expected behavior !**

 Here is the test program I then compiled and loaded in memory using, as always, the **JTAG to AXI-M** IP :